SwiftPackageIndex/SwiftPackageIndex-Server/LOCAL_DEVELOPMENT_SETUP.md

 You'll need some environment variables configured before you can run the project.
 There are template files in the repository as `.env.testing.template` and `.env.development.template` and your first step should be to copy these files as `.env.testing` and `.env.development` and review their content in case your setup deviates from the default.

-Then, to create Postgres databases in Docker for your development and test environments, run:
+Then, to create Postgres databases in Docker for your development environment, run:

 ```
 make db-up